nextzen/lrm-mapzen/README.md

       formatter: new L.Routing.Valhalla.Formatter()
     });

-For router, insert your [Valhalla API key](https://mapzen.com/developers) and the routing mode (such as auto, bicycle, or pedestrian); see the [Valhalla API documentation](https://github.com/valhalla/valhalla-docs/blob/gh-pages/api-reference.md) for more information.
+For router, insert your [Valhalla API key](https://mapzen.com/developers) and the routing mode (such as `auto`, `bicycle`, or `pedestrian`); see the [Valhalla API documentation](https://github.com/valhalla/valhalla-docs/blob/gh-pages/api-reference.md) for more information.
 (Note that no options are needed for formatter.)

 You can also change the routing mode after the router is created.
-Say you had different transportation options on your map and wanted to change `transitmode` to bicycle when that button is clicked:
+Say you had different transportation options on your map and wanted to change `transitmode` to `bicycle` when that button is clicked:

     var rr = L.Routing.valhalla('my-api-key', 'auto');
     [...]